ar(t)chitecture: Setouchi and Aichi

 Inoculations: not required.
 However, some vaccinations are recommended, see ‘wanda.be’:https://www.wanda.be/en/landen/japan/

-Standard information for package travel agreements
+Standard information for package travel contracts

 payment info